#takethewheel with Founder Jon Ruti

 JR: I am on this intense search for a 1980’s BMW R80 G/S Paris Dakar bike.
 I love the challenge of searching for a unicorn, and this is definitely one of those toys that will take a while to find.
 More rovers of course – 1995 Range Rover Classic, 2001 Land Rover Discovery II “Kalahari” Edition, a Defender 110 Fire Truck, another Perentie maybe.
 The addiction is strong.
 Car wise, it’s the Jaguar e-type Series 1 roadster that gets me.

-You have one hour to escape your normal day, what do you do?
+You have one hour to escape a normal day, what do you do?

 JR: Walk my English bull dog, Bruce.
 Even a walk around the block can take an hour with him.